 Concurrent Requests

 This is a guide to making concurrent requests for this REST API.
-Depending on your subscription tier, you are allowed a different number of outstanding requests.
-Your requests are NOT rate-limited in any way, but the number of outstanding requests are limited.
+Concurrency is account-wide and set by your highest subscription tier across asset classes.
+Holding subscriptions in multiple asset classes does not stack — additional subscriptions add data scope, not throughput.
+Your requests are NOT rate-limited in any way, but the number of concurrent requests is limited.

-The table below describes the number of outstanding requests by subscription tier.
+The table below describes the number of concurrent requests by subscription tier.

 You can make more requests than the number listed in the table above; however, they will be queued.
 The default queue size is 16, but can be configured up to 128.
 If the queue grows beyond its specified size, you may receive a 429 response from the server.